 This method ONLY works if you have NOT changed your nameservers during a website transfer.

-If you have already changed your nameservers it’s best if you wait for propagation to complete, as making multiple changes could delay the propagation time.
+If you have already changed your nameservers, it's best to wait for propagation to complete, as making multiple changes could delay the propagation time.

-You can check the status of a domain’s propagation by using a wonderful online tool called What’s My DNS.
+You can check a domain's propagation status by using a wonderful online tool called What's My DNS.

-Once this process is complete, your domain should begin resolving the same content regardless of if the user’s browser is pulling the site up from your old host or the new one.
+Once this process is complete, your domain should begin resolving the same content regardless of whether the user's browser pulls the site up from your old host or the new one.